 Infrastructure – what structures and facilities are at your disposal, and what you will need to install.
 Some of the main considerations include the buildings you currently have that could be used, and whether you require polytunnels or other plant propagation facilities.
 Do you have a supply of water, and electricity?
 What additional equipment will you need?
 For instance, will you require tractors for cultivation, or will hand tools suffice?
 Will additional labour be required?

 Market research – study into market potential for possible crops will need to be carried out.
 Is there already someone in your locality supplying your intended produce?
 Is there a gap in the market in your area?
 How could you add value to your produce?

 Cropping plans – you will need to develop a resource giving information for the crops and quantities to grow for the proposed market.
 If necessary, soil fertility building will need to be incorporated into the plans.

 Financial considerations – an assessment of the inputs/outputs of the farm will need to be produced.
 You may be eligible for a grant e.g. LEADER grant, and you will need to put a proposal together.

 There is an increasing number of farmers who are moving to growing crops for the human consumption market, and their reasons vary – from financial, to ethical and environmental; like Jay, the farmer we helped transition from beef to crop farm.
 Click here to read about other farmers who are successfully growing crops for human consumption without any animal inputs.

 We are working closely with the Vegan Organic Network, and Iain Tolhurst, a horticultural specialist who has over 40 years experience growing and consulting on stockfree organic, to help farmers with the transition of their business.

-If you are a farmer and want to find out more about growing protein crops for human consumption, you can get in touch with us at: campaigns[at]vegansociety[dot]com.
+If you are a farmer and want to find out more about growing protein crops for human consumption, or might be interested in visiting Iains farm, you can get in touch with us at: campaigns[at]vegansociety[dot]com.